improving your home

 Storage in garages and sheds

-Many homes unfortunately don’t have a smoke or heat alarm in the garage or shed to alert you if a fire breaks out.
-And yet, it’s common for garages to be cluttered with flammable materials and often used as storage for lithium-battery powered items and flammable liquids.
-Think about installing a stand-alone smoke or heat alarm in your garage and shed.
+Unfortunately, many garages and sheds don’t have a smoke or heat alarm to alert you if a fire breaks out.
+And yet, it’s common for garages to be cluttered with flammable materials and lithium-battery powered items.
+Think about installing a standalone smoke or heat alarm in these areas for peace of mind.

 Lithium battery powered devices

-You can find Lithium-ion batteries in many electronic devices we use today, including:
+You can find lithium-ion batteries in many of the electronic devices we use today, including:

 - laptops